Top tips for planning your Zambia safari.

 4. Zambia is a year-round destination: While, as with most safari areas, the drier winter season is usually the obvious time to go, the green season is often lauded as having splendours of its own.
 Make sure you plan and check who and what is open when as, when it rains in Zambia, it really, really, really rains.
 Some camps are only open from April/May onward, but others are open from earlier on in the season and offer a wet season and a dry season road to allow for access.
 Activities drift from more traditional game drives and walks towards more water-based activities on aluminium boats, dugout mekoros, and canoes.

-5. To make the most of your safari, pack these bare essentials: a good quality pair of binoculars; comfortable, cool, safari-appropriate clothing; insect repellent and sunscreen tested to really work in Africa; a wide-brimmed hat; and a safari fleece or jacket as it does get cold at night and on early morning game drives, especially over the winter months.
+5. To make the most of your safari, pack these bare essentials: a good quality pair of binoculars; comfortable, cool, safari-appropriate clothing; insect repellent that's been tested to really work in Africa; a wide-brimmed hat and sunscreen; and a safari fleece or jacket as it does get cold at night and on early morning game drives, especially over the winter months.